Native animals are protected in New South Wales by the Biodiversity Conservation Act 2016 (BC Act).

 Under the BC Act, it is an offence to buy, sell or trade (deal in) live native animals commercially without a licence.

 You need an animal dealer licence, a class of biodiversity conservation licence granted under the BC Act, to buy, sell or trade live native animals for commercial purposes.

-Under the Department of Planning and Environment policy on the commercial trade of protected native animals, only pet shops are eligible for a dealer licence, and they may only deal in particular native bird species and a limited number of native reptile species.
+Under the Department of Climate Change, Energy, the Environment and Water policy on the commercial trade of protected native animals, only pet shops are eligible for a dealer licence, and they may only deal in particular native bird species and a limited number of native reptile species.
 The commercial trade of native amphibians and mammals is not permitted in New South Wales.

 Find out more about how to apply for a dealer licence and what species you can deal in:

 If you intend to import live native animals into New South Wales or export them out of the State as part of carrying out the business of a dealer, you will need to apply for an import/export licence each time you intend to transport a consignment interstate.

 You don't need a dealer licence if you intend to buy, sell or trade on a commercial basis the native species exempt from licensing under the Biodiversity Conservation Regulation 2017.
 Currently, 41 species of native birds are exempt from the requirement to hold a licence for dealing or animal keeping.

 You also don't need a dealer licence if you hold an animal keeper licence and only buy, sell or trade native animals with other licensed animal keepers as a hobby and not as a business.
 The dealing of native animals as a commercial business is not permitted under an animal keeper licence.